-NAAQs, even when subtracting out wildfire smoke as "exceptional events."
+NAAQs - even when subtracting out wildfire smoke as "exceptional events."
 The EPA has one year to make decisions on final designations.
 Once a non-attainment designation is established, the State of Washington is required to develop and implement a State Implementation Plan (SIP) aimed at reducing pollutant levels and achieving compliance with the air quality standards.
 The SIP outlines various control measures, strategies, and regulations to mitigate pollution sources and improve air quality.
 The EPA closely monitors the progress of these plans and may impose sanctions or enforce federal implementation plans if states fail to meet their air quality improvement obligations.
 Overall, non-attainment designation triggers a series of regulatory actions and measures to address air quality concerns and protect public health.
-As the non-attainment designation has not yet been finalized as of the adoption of this CWPP, it is unclear if all or only portions of Okanogan County will be so designated if a non-attainment declaration is issued.
+As the non-attainment designation has not yet been finalized as of the adoption of this CWPP, it is unclear if all or only portions of Okanogan County will be so designated.
 All recommendations are intended for the whole county.
-They are applicable regardless if a non-attainment declaration is issued or not.